 Basting liquid

-- 1.5 cups white wine we used Sauvignon Blanc
+- 1.5 cups white wine, we used Sauvignon Blanc

-- ½ cup chicken or turkey broth
+- ½ cup broth , chicken, turkey, or vegetable

 - 2 tablespoons unsalted butter